google/shoptimizer/docs/developer-guide.md

 Postman can also be used to
 [generate code snippets](https://learning.postman.com/docs/postman/sending-api-requests/generate-code-snippets/)
-for use within your Content API Client.
+for use within your Content / Merchant API Client.

 ## 3. Config Files